cloudxabide/matrix.lab/Foo/OCP4-installation-foo.md

 STATUS:  Work in Progress.
 Trying to make this less dependent on the host it's running on and PULL
            everything needed for all the tasks.
+         This works for me at this point, but I am definitely open to suggestions for improvement.

 NOTES:  I have been running this installation as root - but, that is not necessary (other than the certificate stuff)